Happy birthday Your Majesty

-She is also head of state in Canada, Australia, New Zealand and Jamaica, not to mention far-flung regions such as Papua New Guinea, and places like the Falklands.
+She is also head of state in Canada, Australia, New Zealand, Jamaica, as well as Papua New Guinea, and the Falklands amongst others.

 Romulus and Remus, the legendary brothers who founded Rome, did not have the best start in life.
 Despite the fact that they were sons of the war god, Mars, their mother was forced to abandon them as infants.
 They were suckled by a she-wolf and were then raised by a shepherd.